Soham-2004/Soham-2004.github.io/_publications/2021-09-06-bin-packing-solutions.md

 paperurl: 'https://www.techrxiv.org/articles/preprint/An_Analysis_of_Solutions_to_the_2D_Bin_Packing_Problem_and_Additional_Complexities/15262176/files/29244384.pdf'
 citation: 'A.A.
 Pandey.
 (2021).
 "An Analysis of Solutions to the 2D Bin Packing Problem and Additional Complexities." <i> International Journal of Mathematics and its Applications </i>.
 9(3)'
 ---
+The sole author on a paper published in the International Journal of Mathematics and its Applications.
+Advised by Todor Markov, a mentor for the Summer Research School at the Bulgarian Academy of Sciences.
+This paper investigates the 2D Bin Packing Problem and its solutions.

 [Download paper here](https://www.techrxiv.org/articles/preprint/An_Analysis_of_Solutions_to_the_2D_Bin_Packing_Problem_and_Additional_Complexities/15262176/files/29244384.pdf)